New York City Department of Education: 1960s–2010s

-Trump Era
+Trump era

 In March 2025, President Donald Trump signed an executive order stripping funding from the federal Department of Education and mandating that any school which receives federal funding must end all diversity, equity, and inclusion related programs and anything promoting "gender ideology", having already brought legal action against states whose schools have failed to comply.
 In response, the NYCDOE said that they would not change any of their policies or programming to comply with Trump.

-In October of that year, the Trump administration stripped $47 million of funding from the NYCDOE, on the grounds that NYC public schools failed to force transgender students to use facilities corresponding to their assigned sex.
+In October of that year, the Trump administration stripped $47 million of funding from the NYCDOE, on the grounds that NYC public schools did not force transgender students to use facilities corresponding to their assigned sex.
 In response, the NYCDOE sued the Trump Administration.

+The department has argued for the use of artificial intelligence in education, publishing guidelines on its use in March 2026.
+In April 2026, plans to open an artificial intelligence-focused high school were cancelled due to public opposition.

 Management

 Territory

 NYCDOE is the school district of all five boroughs.
-As of 1997 all of the city is assigned to schools in the NYCDOE school district except for a small section of the Bronx, which is instead assigned to the Pelham Public Schools (with tuition supported by the city government).
+As of 1997 all of the city is assigned to schools in the NYCDOE school district except for a small section of the Bronx, which is instead assigned to the Pelham Public Schools with tuition supported by the city government.